Nutrition ,BS

 ASU is no longer accepting new students to this program.
 Students interested in nutrition should apply to the Food and Nutrition Entrepreneurship BS program.

-Experiential learning is integrated into the program's curriculum; students have opportunities to work with external stakeholders and community partners specializing in food and nutrition entrepreneurship to gain real-world experience, develop professional relationships, and establish a foundation and direction for their future careers.
+Experiential learning is integrated into the program's curriculum; students have opportunities to work with external stakeholders and community partners specializing in food and nutrition entrepreneurship to gain applicable experience, develop professional relationships, and establish a foundation and direction for their future careers.

-This program prepares students to work in the expanding field of food and nutrition related entrepreneurial ventures and program initiatives.
+This program prepares students to work in the expanding field of food- and nutrition-related entrepreneurial ventures and program initiatives.
 Graduates are poised to meet within food and nutrition industries the demand for the application of valid nutritional concepts.

-• Second language requirement: No
+- Second language requirement: No

-• First required math course: Any math course that meets the MA designation.
+- First required math course: Any math course that meets the MA designation.

 General university admission requirements:

-All students are required to meet general university admission requirements.
+All students are required to meet general

 First-year | Transfer | International | Readmission